iPhone 5 costs 41 cents a year to charge

 When discussing iPhone prices, most of the time the amount of money is pretty daunting.
 However, a new report coming from energy analytics firm Opower claims that the iPhone 5 costs a minuscule 41 cents a year to keep charged.
-Considering that the iPhone 5 boasts 8 hours of 3G talk time and 8 hours of cellular Internet browsing, the fact that it consumes less than half a dollar’s worth of energy a year is pretty impressive.

 According to Opwer,